Patch page

 ![]() |

 Connector dot: Clicking the dot activates or deactivates the module.
 The audio signal path is depicted by wires connecting the dots of the active modules.
 Inactive modules are grayed out and their dots are bypassed.
-On an Oscillator channel, deactivating the source module deactivates the entire channel.
-On a deactivated Oscillator channel, activating any module reactivates the entire channel.
+On channel A–C, deactivating the source module deactivates the whole channel, and on an inactive channel, activating any of its module reactivates the entire channel.

 Note